flannel-dev-lab/cyclops/alerts/README.md

 # Alerting

-Alerting just allows you to use custom alerting providers such as sentry, etc. The only thing the developers need to do is to implement the alert interface
+Alerting allows you to use custom alerting providers such as sentry, etc. The only thing the developers need to do is to implement the alert interface

-Example usage of alerting
+Example usage of alerting with sentry

 ```go
 package main